-Not long ago, a 12-year-old girl and her mother came to see Anthony Rodrigues, MD, a pediatric neurologist at Floating Hospital who specializes in pain conditions such as headaches, migraines, and what’s known as chronic regional pain syndrome.
+Not long ago, a 12-year-old girl and her mother came to see Anthony Rodrigues, MD, a pediatric neurologist at Tufts Children's Hospital who specializes in pain conditions such as headaches, migraines, and what’s known as chronic regional pain syndrome.
 The girl had been experiencing daily headaches for some time, but her pediatrician had been unable to pinpoint the cause of the problem.
 So he referred her to Dr. Rodrigues, who now stood before a mother and daughter fearing the worst—a brain tumor, perhaps, or meningitis.

 In situations like these, Dr. Rodrigues begins with a quick series of questions to determine the patient’s “headache hygiene,” his term for how well the patient sleeps, eats and exercises.
 It didn’t take him long to figure out that the girl’s headaches were most likely the result of her not doing any of those things particularly well.
 She was skipping breakfast, drinking coffee, and sleeping just six hours a night.

 “Why are you up at midnight each night?”
 Dr. Rodrigues asked the girl.